s-ilent/scss/README.md

 Shaders for Unity for cel shading, designed to take Unity's lighting into account while also presenting materials in the best possible way.
 Featuring lots of features with good performance!
 # [Want to know how to use this shader?
 Here's the manual!](https://gitlab.com/s-ilent/SCSS/wikis/Manual/Setting-Overview)
 # [Can't find the Download link?
 Click here!](https://gitlab.com/s-ilent/SCSS/-/archive/master/SCSS-master.zip)
-* After downloading, install the shader by moving the contents of the Assets folder into your project's Assets folder.
+* After downloading, install the shader by moving the contents of the folder into your project's Packages folder.

 <div style="width: 5em">
 ![Suitable for shade or shine!](https://cdn.discordapp.com/attachments/414634326995763201/758184322708275220/Crosstone_proto.jpg)